 - "Arka lavana" prepared by processing leaves of Arka with salt is used as a very effective herbal combination for gastritis.

-- Latex is good for curing diarrhea as well.
+- Latex is good for treating diarrhea as well.

 - Arka pacifies vata and kapha dosha